-Breakwater (AKA: San Carlos Beach), Monterey, CA
+Breakwater Cove, Monterey, CA

 Undoubtedly the most popular Monterey diving spot, the Breakwater is located a mile or less up the coast, North of the Monterey Bay Aquarium.
 On weekends hoards of students invade the beach here, making it a bit “festive” at times.